How does financing a car work?

 Refinancing a car may put money back in your pocket if you can lower payments or pay your loan off sooner.

 To find out if refinancing can save you money, you’ll want to calculate the current value of your car.
 Kelley Blue Book or an online valuation tool can help.
 Also, compare rates and fees and know that your credit score also factors into the rate you’re quoted.
-You can plug in the rate, the amount remaining on your loan and the length of the new loan you want into a car loan payment calculator1.

 Helpful articles on the car buying process